Janlavyn Narantsatsralt: Political career

-Narantsatsralt was elected the mayor of Ulan Bator in 1996.
+Narantsatsralt was elected the mayor of Ulaanbaatar in 1996.
 The successful work in this position contributed to his appointment as prime minister of Mongolia in December 1998.
 He was forced to resign eight months after the opposition boycotted parliament over the privatization of a state bank.

 Further career

 From 1999 to 2000, Narantsatsralt worked as a lecturer and guest professor at the National University of Mongolia, in the faculty of geography and soil management.
 In the elections of 2000, he won a seat in the State Great Khural (parliament).
 From 2006 until his death, he was a member of the permanent committee of the parliament.
 From 2004, he also worked as the Chairperson of the standing committee of the parliament for infrastructure, and Minister of Construction and Urban Development.

 In January 2006, he broke with his Democratic Party colleagues and voted with former communist MPRP members against his own party's coalition government.
 Narantsatsralt then became minister of construction and urban development in the MPRP government that followed.
 He and several other Democratic party politicians who served in the MPRP government, including former prime minister Mendsaikhany Enkhsaikhan were subsequently expelled from the Democratic party and went on to form the National New Party (NNP).
 Narantsatsralt was named chairman of the new party in March 2007.